codecorsair/redux-typed-modules/README.md

 - support for a method to be called to add extra 'module global' data to actions, useful for adding timing.
 - fully typed actions and reducers specific to the individual action!

+Limitations

+ - Actions accept only one or no argument.
+To pass multiple arguments, use an object.
+Hoping for [variadic kinds](https://github.com/Microsoft/TypeScript/issues/5453) to be supported by TypeScript so I can change this.

 ## Installation

 ```shell